-CS# must be driven to the logic high state after the eighth or sixteenth bit of data has been latched.
+CS# must be driven to the logic high state after the eighth, sixteenth, or twenty-fourth bit of data has been latched.
 If not, the Write Registers (WRR) command is not executed.
-If CS# is driven high after the eighth cycle then only the Status Register-1 is written; otherwise, after the sixteenth cycle both the Status and Configuration Registers are written.
-When the configuration register QUAD bit CR[1] is 1, only the WRR command format with 16 data bits may be used.
+If CS# is driven high after the eighth cycle then only the Status Register 1 is written; after the sixteenth cycle both the Status and Configuration Registers are written; after the twenty fourth cycle the Status Register 1, Configuration Register, and Status Register 2 are written.
+When the configuration register QUAD bit CR[1] is '1', only the WRR command formats with 16 or 24 data bits may be used.

 As soon as CS# is driven to the logic high state, the self-timed Write Registers (WRR) operation is initiated.
 While the Write Registers (WRR) operation is in progress, the Status Register may still be read to check the value of the Write-In Progress (WIP) bit.
-The Write-In Progress (WIP) bit is a 1 during the self-timed Write Registers (WRR) operation, and is a 0 when it is completed.
-When the Write Registers (WRR) operation is completed, the Write Enable Latch (WEL) is set to a 0.
-The WRR command must be executed under continuous power.
-The maximum clock frequency for the WRR command is 133 MHz.
+The Write-In Progress (WIP) bit is '1' during the self-timed Write Registers (WRR) operation, and is '0' when it is completed.
+When only changing the value of volatile bits, the operation is completed in t{CS} time (the WIP bit will be '0' before a status read can be completed).
+When changing nonvolatile bits, the WRR operation is completed in t_W time.
+When the Write Registers (WRR) operation is completed, the Write Enable Latch (WEL) is set to '0'.
+The maximum clock frequency for the WRR command is 108 MHz.

-Figure 53 Write registers (WRR 01h) command sequence - 8 data bits
+Figure 56 Write Registers (WRR) command sequence - 8 data bits

-Figure 54 Write registers (WRR 01h) command sequence - 16 data bits
+Figure 57 Write Registers (WRR) command sequence - 16 data bits